dsohk/neuvector-multicluster-security-workshop/docs/02-neuvector-behavioral-learning.md

 1. Observing your application network flow.

-We have already done this previously in the task 1, while taking a look at the Network Tab.
-This give us a high level network communication flow.
+Ensure you are at the cluster explorer for cluster1 in Rancher Server.
+Navigate to the NeuVector menu on the left-hand side navigation bar in Rancher UI.
+Click the Full lifecycle Container Security link in the NeuVector box to open up a new browser tab accessing to the NeuVector user interface.
+You should see the interface like below.

-NeuVector > Network Activityps > Filter `eshop`
+NeuVector > Network Activity > Filter `eshop`

 ![Cluster1-NeuVector-Network-Filter-pg3](../images/Cluster1-NeuVector-Network-Filter-pg3.png)